liveinstantly/theoplayer-web-vue3-example/README.md

 * Jamstack / Static Site Generation (SSG)
 * Targeting desktop, mobile, WebGL, and even the terminal

-This player exmaple is simply implemented with Vue3/Vite and Composition API on a starter template which is provided by Vue CLI tools.
+This player example is simply implemented with Vue3/Vite and Composition API on a starter template which is provided by Vue CLI tools.

 ## Step-by-Step to integrate THEOplayer Web SDK